 Washington hospital ratings for cardiac surgery in 2018.
 Compare over 30 hospitals in WA on PCI – percutaneous coronary interventions (reopening clogged arteries), and cardiovascular surgery outcomes.
 Shows volume of PCI, CABG and Valve surgeries, and how hospitals did on the patient survival measures (mortality).
 Other than learning the number of cases, the site is difficult for consumers to easily understand.
 Best if you raise your questions to your medical professionals.
 Site by COAP – Clinical Outcomes Assessment Program, from the non-profit Foundation for Healthcare Quality, 2019

-Find out the typical charges (2016 prices) to estimate the average cost of hospital surgery or medical problems.
-About 60 types, including maternity care, psychiatric hospitalization and digestive problems, are covered.
-Shows one hospital at a time similar to other state pricepoint systems.
+Compare hospital inpatient prices in the state of Washington.
+Find out the typical charges (2018-2019 prices) to estimate the average cost of hospital surgery or medical problems.
+About 60 types, including maternity care, newborn cost, psychiatric hospitalization, knee joint replacement, and digestive problems are covered.
+Shows one procedure or type of hospitalization at a time, similar to other state pricepoint systems.
+Up to 4 hospitals can be compared at once.
+Number of cases for each illness are shown.
+Search by city or by county.
 Presented by the WA State Hospital Association (WSHA)

 Watson Health (formerly Truven Health Analytics) 2019 selection of 50 hospitals with significant heart care programs listed in categories: teaching hospitals with cardiovascular residencies, teaching hospitals without such residencies, and community hospitals.
 List only, organized by state; study primarily used Medicare data from 2016-2017.
 It examined both clinical outcomes (e.g. survival or mortality, complications, readmissions) and efficiency measures.
 Released November 2018 by IBM Watson Health